mawenbao/pelican-blog-content/content/code/gofeed-readme.md

 ## Configuration example

+### Json configuration
 See `example_config.json` and `example_config2.json`.

 *  CacheDB: (string) path of html cache database(sqlite3), can be absolute or be relative to the current directory.
 *  Targets: array of feed targets, each of which runs in a separate goroutine
     *  Request.Interval: (integer) time to wait before sending a http request to the target.
+    *  Feed.Path: (string) output path of the rss2 feed file, can be relative or absolute.
+    *  Feed.Title: (string) title of the rss2 feed channel.
+If not defined, feed title will be the filename of Feed.Path.
+    *  Feed.Description: (string) description of the rss2 feed channel.
+In not defined, feed description will be empty.
     *  Feed.URL: (array of strings) array of urls, used to define urls of the target's index pages.
+Note that this url can be html or xml or anything that you can extract feed entry titles and links with regex patterns.
     *  Feed.IndexPattern: (array of strings) array of index patterns, used to extract entry link and entry title from the index page.
     *  Feed.ContentPattern: (array of strings) array of content patterns, used to extract entry description from the entry's content page(identified by entry's link).